Khanguye/HeartDiseaseByCounty_ML/README.md

 # Project Outline

 ## Topic
 This project focuses on Heart Disease in the United States.
-Specifically, it attempts to predict the likeliehood of heart disease mortality by county.
-This project compares different Machine-Learning model to see the best fit for the usecase and the dataset in hand.
-Based on the Exploratory Data Ananlysis we developed a Machine-Learning model using a Random Forest Classisifer to make the prediction.
-Additionally, our model will rank the various features in the dataset by the impact on heart disease.
+Specifically, it attempts to predict the likelihood of heart disease mortality by county.
+This project compares different Machine Learning models to see the best fit for the use case and the available datasets.

-We chose this topic because of the wide availability of reliable, sourced data as well as some personal connections to heart disease.
+We chose this topic because of the wide availability of reliable, sourced data as well as some personal interests in heart disease.
 We hope that we may learn some insightful results regarding the disease prevelance and the factors which surround it.

+## Questions to Investigate

+    1. What factors are impacting the heart disease mortality in the US, and their significance?

+        a) Are socio-economic, environmental, lifestyle, or health measures more impactful?
+        b) How is heart disease mortality correlated or caused by the identified factors?

+    2.What is the correlation or causation between the identified factors and heart disease?

 ## Source Data
  The majority of our data are from the 'County Health and Rankings Roadmap', a collaboration between the University of Wisconsin and the Robert Woods foundation.
 The raw data can be found here: https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation.
 Its original purpose was to rank each county in the United States by the health quality of its residents.
 For our purposes, the data outlines various health, life-style and environmental metrics by county in the United States.
 Some examples of these measures includes Adult Smoking Prevelance, Adult Obesity Prevelance, Education Rankings, Excessive Drinking, and others.